SGDInstitute/apollo/content/collections/pages/mblgtacc/policies.md

           -
             type: text
             text: '.
 Under Wisconsin law, persons under 18 years of age cannot purchase cigarettes, nicotine products, including e-cigarettes, or tobacco products.'
       -
         type: paragraph
         content:
+          -
+            type: text
+            text: 'At the conference venue, the William T. Evjue Gardens is a non-smoking area as designated by Madison ordinance.
+The international no-smoking symbol is posted in multiple locations.
+Smoking is allowed on Olin Terrace and outside the main entrance on Level 4, which is the top level of the parking structure.'
+      -
+        type: paragraph
+        content: